degski/KD-Tree/README.md

 # KD-Tree

-Implicit KD-Tree in 2 and 3 dimensions.
+KD-Tree in 2 and 3 dimensions.
+The Tree is implicit, i.e. flat with no overhead.
 Uses either a std::array or a std::vector as container type.
 Falls back to linear search iff data is small.
+The size of the container is next ( N ^ 2 ) - 1, so on average there is 25% wasted space.

     namespace kd